-The '80s definitely had more to offer than leg warmers, acid-washed jeans and everyone's personal nightmarish collage of regrettable photos.
+The '80s definitely had more to offer than leg warmers, acid-washed jeans and everyone of a certain age's personal nightmarish collage of regrettable photos.
 The decade also gave birth to some of the most iconic songs in country music like Lee Greenwood's "God Bless the USA."
 And let's not forget the classic film, Urban Cowboy.

 10. "Smoky Mountain Rain," Ronnie Milsap

-Ronnie Milsap's 16th number one hit was released in 1980 and remains one of his greatest songs.
-It hit number one on the country charts as well as the adult contemporary.
+Ronnie Milsap's 16th No. 1 hit was released in 1980 and remains one of his greatest songs.
+It topped the country charts as well as the adult contemporary charts.
 In 2010 it was even named Tennessee's eighth state song by the Tennessee Assembly.

 9. "Always on My Mind," Willie Nelson

 First recorded by B.J.
 Thomas in 1969, this song has been covered over the years by Elvis Presley, John Wesley Ryles and the Pet Shop Boys.
 Willie Nelson's 1982 rendition won him a Grammy award for Best Male Country Vocal Performance.
 The song went platinum and has been inducted into the Grammy Hall of Fame.

 8. "Forever and Ever, Amen," Randy Travis

 This country hit won a Grammy for Best Country & Western Song in 1987 as well as an Academy of Country Music award for Song of the Year.
 It hit No. 1 on the country charts, becoming Randy Travis' third chart-topping single.
 Travis has continually helped bring traditional country music to the spotlight throughout his career.

 7. "A Country Boy Can Survive," Hank Williams, Jr.